Retiming (General Guide)

 Command documentation

-specifies the input list.--fragment-retries infinite
+• -a _list.txt specifies the input list.

-specifies the download archive.-s
+• --download-archive _index.txt specifies the download archive.

-enables simulation mode.--force-write-archive
+• -s enables simulation mode.

-keeps the console open after the yt-dlp command finishes.
+• cmd /k keeps the console open after the yt-dlp command finishes.

 See the yt-dlp GitHub readme for full documentation.